 The Museum of Drawings published the book “Drawing artist from Halland” (Halländska tecknare) in 1998.

-The Museum of Drawings have a rich assortment of works in their archives and between 1998-2000 all the works were categorized into the following groups:
+The Museum of Drawings have a rich assortment of works in their archives.
+Between 1998-2000 all those works were categorized into the following groups:

 Image Artists and Sculptors (Now living and those archived)